anderssv/the-example/doc/tttd.md

 They both pass, and everything is green. :white_check_mark:

-Now consider the changed requirements: Approve check whether you are still an active customer when approving the application.
+Now consider the changed requirements: Approve needs to check whether you are still an active customer when approving the application.

-Data oriented will fail on null-pointer in `service.approve(...)`.
-Domain oriented will work because the `service.registerInitialApplication` registers the customer, and then moves on.
+The data oriented test will fail on null-pointer in `service.approve(...)`.
+The domain oriented test will work because the `service.registerInitialApplication` registers the customer, and then moves on.

 In addition to this the domain oriented approach will:
 - Evolve your domain as you write tests